viraldog/Coding_Fundamentals_ASPIRE/README.md

 ## How To Use For The First Time

+### 0. Make Sure You Have a GitHub Account

+a.
+Just create an account, as a note, you should make this account attached to an email you will have after high school, so you can always keep your code

 ### 1. Fork the Workshop Repository

 a.
 Click the "Fork" button (top right corner).